-If you are audited by the IRS and owe money, the IRS collections department has a process that determines what a taxpayer can afford to pay.
+If you are audited by the IRS and owe money, the IRS collection financial standards department has a process that determines what a taxpayer can afford to pay.
 The IRS Collection Financial Standards are used in calculating the repayment of delinquent taxes.
 These standards are used to determine if a taxpayer is able to pay a delinquent tax liability.

 The IRS can determine what your total income is and what your expenses are.
 These numbers are collected using IRS forms and your numbers are compared to national set standards.